-Plaintiffs' house in Naples, Florida was completed in 2006-2007, and they began using the house as a vacation home in early 2007.
-Almost immediately, they noticed a sulfur-like smell throughout the house, including the garage, as well as corrosion and spotting on the plumbing.
-Yet, Plaintiffs did not file suit until March 2018.
+Plaintiffs' home in Fort Myers, Florida, was constructed in 2006, and they purchased the home in 2010.
+In November or December 2011, they started noticing a sulfur-like smell, experiencing headaches, and observing pitting or blackening of copper piping.
+Plaintiffs discussed the issue with neighbors in the same time frame and learned about the defective Chinese drywall in their community.
+They suspected they had Chinese drywall in their home and confirmed that was the case in March 2012.
+Yet, Plaintiffs did not file suit until June 2016.
 The applicable statute of limitation requires that suit be filed within four years from the time the defect is discovered or should have been discovered by the exercise of due diligence. § 95.11(3)(c), F.S.
 Discovery does not require legal certainty or that plaintiffs know the full extent of the injury; they need only be on notice, through the exercise of reasonable diligence, of the possible invasion of their legal rights.
 E.g., Eghnayem v.
 Boston Sci.
 Corp., 873 F.3d 1304, 1323 (11th Cir.
 2017).
 As Judge Baker notes, Plaintiffs' summary judgment response does not contest the facts just set forth or show why Plaintiffs were not on notice of the possible invasion of their legal rights more than four years before they filed suit.